 You probably love real food and try to omit processed food as much as you can.
 Chances are high that you also prefer cooking clean eating recipes for weight loss or weight management.
 And yet, with all your best intentions, you still experience a tendency to emotional eating, mindless eating, overeating or binge eating when you are nervous or stressed.

-For the US-Institution “Psychology of Eating” emotional eating is an issue for 3 out of 4 people.
+For the US-Institution “Psychology of Eating” emotional eating is an issue for 3 out of 4 people and if a group of us were looking at the same type of food, no two people would metabolize or see it the same way.
 (2)

 But, what are the so-called “emotional eaters” hiding behind their hunger?
 You can imagine that the answer is individually very different and complex.